DavidLandup0/microtrax/README.md

   User Code ─> JSONL -> File System -> Backend -> JSON -> Frontend -> User
 ```

-### pip-Installed vs Installed from Source
+### Frontend Serving

-When installing from `pip`, we pre-package the frontend files and ship the build.
-It's served as static files on `localhost:8080`.
+The frontend is served as static files on the same port as the backend (`localhost:8080`).
-When installing from source, the frontend files are built and exposed through `npm start`, which allows hot reloading and easier changes to the frontend.
-Then, it's exposed on `localhost:3000`.
+You can separately build the frontend for hot reloads during development of new features if you're customizing the library.

 # Docker Compose